Why Choose SCCA for Pediatric Transplant

-- Over a three-year review period, CIBMTR reported that SCCA was one of just 13 out of 168 stem cell transplant programs with a higher-than-expected one-year survival rate for patients who had an allogeneic transplant.
+- Over a three-year review period, CIBMTR reported that SCCA was one of just 15 stem cell transplant programs with a higher-than-expected one-year survival rate for patients who had an allogeneic transplant.
 SCCA was one of only five U.S. transplant centers to outperform in survival rates five or more times since 2005.

 - Since 2005, the annually calculated survival rates at Seattle Children’s and SCCA for pediatric patients 100 days after their transplant ranged from 89 to 100 percent; survival rates one year after transplant ranged from 79 to 95 percent.
 See details on the Seattle Children’s website.

 - Children with leukemia or lymphoma who are treated at Seattle Children’s, whether they have a transplant or not, have five-year survival rates higher than the national average.
 See details on the Seattle Children’s website.